 - After removing a facemask, wash your hands with soap and water or decontaminate your hands with an alcohol-based hand sanitizer.

 For more information on Personal Protective Equipment (PPE) register for the Preventing Disease Transmission eCourse here on the erikdalton.com site and watch Part 2 of the COVID-19 Safety Training.
+These materials were updated October 13, to reflect changes and updates in CDC and World Health Organization information and recommendations.

 Get CE Hours and a Certificate of Completion